 A WORD FROM HEAD MASTER

 Many years ago, at the beginning of my own study journey, while walking the streets of Oxford, I was attracted by a very charming postcard.
-The card represented a collection of small square photos of heads and faces, lined up together and in a different stage of agony: from terribly funny to really very tired.
-These heads belonged to countless creatures sculptured in wood and stone all over University buildings, chapels, pubs and libraries, undoubtedly mirroring a vivid and untamed imagination of artist living here.
-But all around these heads and faces run an appealing inscription: ‘Why study?
+The card represented a collection of small square photos of sculptured heads, lined up together and in a different stage of agony: from terribly funny to really very tired.
+These heads belonged to countless creatures sculptured in wood and stone all over University buildings, chapels, pubs and libraries, undoubtedly mirroring a vivid and untamed imagination of artists living here.
+But all around these heads run an appealing inscription: ‘Why study?
 The more I study the more I know.
 The more I know the more I forget.
 The more I forget the less I know.
 So why study?’

 Exactly.
 Why study?
 Everyone can find his or her own significant and important reason.
 Sometimes study is a mere necessity to become a professional; sometimes it can help in getting a better job and climb up a ladder of career, sometimes it is to increase one’s knowledge, and sometimes it can be just for pleasure.
 I deem, however, study is something more.

 Study is like an unending journey to the source.
 To paraphrase the Oxford postcard: ‘The more I study the more I know how little I know.’
 In fact, study never ends.
 This is a journey with a beginning but with no end.

 I do believe that living in our College you will discover and taste this joy of studying.
 Study that is not a mere necessity but which is like a journey: the journey to discover new worlds, the journey to know yourself better, the journey bringing you closer to life; the journey that never ends.

 This is why we have introduced the SAS Programme.
 I hope you will find a vital inspiration in it.

 Please, note as well that participation in the SAS Programme is indispensible to live in our College.
 This is not but a little part of how we can travel together.